brianhsu98/bdocs/README.md

 2. Figure out how to host multiple firepads at different URL endpoints
    - Again, using react and random hashes to query a database and see if a document exists
 3. Password-protect URL endpoints
    - Probably just something basic, like storing a salted+hashed password in the firebase database that we verify against before populating the text editor
+4. Add accounts support.